-I personally think writing and publishing high-quality blog posts is the best way to promote your online course, but YouTube videos can work great too.
+However, I think writing and publishing high-quality blog posts is the best way to promote your online course.

-Once you've dedicated enough time to creating a blog post with an email marketing form to collect your students' emails, that post will consistently get you new students and potential customers over time, without you doing much again.
+Once you've dedicated enough time to creating a blog post with an email marketing form to collect your students' emails, that post will bring you highly targeted search engine traffic, without the need for your constant intervention.

-You can read more about how I do my marketing and emails in the following detailed guides:
+You can read more about how I do my marketing (including email marketing) in the following detailed guides: